joeferner/node-java/README.md

 var value1 = Test.NestedEnum.Value1;
 ```

-But Javascript reserves a few property names of Function objects: `name`, `arguments`, and `caller`.
+But JavaScript reserves a few property names of Function objects: `name`, `arguments`, and `caller`.
 If your class has public static members (either methods or fields) with these names, node-java is unable to create the necessary property to implement the class's API.
 For example, suppose your class `Test` implements a static method named `caller`, or has a `NestedEnum` with a value `name`:

 ```java
 public class Test {